neodgm/neodgm/README.en.md

 Please feel free to submit issues if...

-- There are problems in pre-built font files,
+- There are problems in pre-built font files you have downloaded,
-- You have any ideas for improving the TTF generator program,
 - You want some glyphs to be added in NeoDunggeunmo,
 - Or you have other comments regarding this project.

 ## License

-NeoDunggeunmo font files, the TTF generator program, and their source codes are distributed under SIL Open Font License 1.1.
-Read the `LICENSE.md` file for the full text of SIL Open Font License 1.1.
+NeoDunggeunmo font files and its source codes are distributed under SIL Open Font License 1.1.
+Read the `LICENSE.txt` file for the full text of SIL Open Font License 1.1.